Raccoons-Army/mei-es-arsoft-odsoft-g007/README.md

 #### Implementation
 - **Interface Definition**: Defining an interface by encapsulating common behaviors.
 The interface defines common methods, but does not expose the underlying implementation details of how these operations are carried out for different implementations.
 - **Implementation Classes**: Each implementation class encapsulates the specific details of operations for its respective type.
+#### Example
+- BookRepository interface defines common methods implemented by the JpaBookRepoImpl and MongoBookRepoImpl like save, findById, findALl, and more specific ones.
+- IamAuthentication interface defines common methods implemented by the GoogleAuth and FacebookAuth.
 ---

 #### 2. Use an Intermediary